Temporal Routing in Static Networks: The Schedule Completion Problem: Hardness of Constrained TEDSC

 ($\Rightarrow$)\quad Suppose that there is a solution to the $\EDP$ instance.
 Then the paths should start in the corresponding $p_i$ paths, travel into $V(G)$, and then exit via the edge $(z_i, z_i')$.
 The trip should start at the time of the demand edge on $p_i$, which leaves exactly $h$ time steps until the path is on $z_i$ to take the demand edge to $z_i'$ at the demanded time.
 Since the paths are edge disjoint in $G$ and all edges outside of $E(G)$ are traversed by only a single path, the resulting paths are temporally edge disjoint.

-($\Leftarrow$)\quad Suppose on the other hand that the constructed $\TEDSC$ instance is feasible. \begin{claim} Every walk fulfills exactly two demands, one leading from a path $p_i$ and one on an edge $(z_i, z_i')$. \end{claim} This must be the case as there are $2k$ demands and every $(z_i, z_i')$ edge leads to a sink of $G'$. \begin{claim} All walks have length $h$. \end{claim} It suffices to show that the total distance traveled by all walks is $kh$.
+($\Leftarrow$)\quad Suppose, on the other hand, that the constructed $\TEDSC$ instance is feasible.
+We show that translating the temporal walks from $V(G')$ to $V(G)$ and viewing them as static rather than temporal walks gives a solution to the $\EDP$ instance. \begin{claim} Every walk fulfills exactly two demands, one on a path $p_i$ and one on an exit edge $(z_i, z_i')$. \end{claim} Every exit edge of $G'$ leads to a sink, so after taking an exit edge, a walk cannot fulfill any further demands.
+Analogously, every demand on a path $p_i$ is on an edge from a source of $G'$.
+As there are $2k$ demands in total, every walk must fulfill exactly two demands, one on a path $p_i$ and one on an exit edge. \begin{claim} All walks have length $h$. \end{claim} It suffices to show that the total distance traveled by all walks is $kh$.
 Each walk traverses one of the paths $p_i$ and one of the exit edges.
 Thus, we need to show that the walks travel $kh - \sum_{i = 1}^k \len(p_i) - k = \sum_{i = 1}^k \varphi(z_i) - \sum_{i = 1}^k \varphi(s_i)$ steps inside of $V(G) \cup S$.
-We do so using a potential argument: Suppose that the walks are at the vertices $u_1, u_2, \dots, u_k \in V(G) \cup S$, then the potential is defined as $\varPhi = \sum_{i = 1}^k \varphi(u_i)$.
-When all walks have only traversed the $p_i$ and are on the $s_i$ vertices then $\varPhi = \sum_{i = 1}^k \varphi(s_i)$.
+We do so using a potential argument: Suppose that the walks are on the vertices $u_1, u_2, \dots, u_k \in V(G) \cup S$, then the potential is defined as $\varPhi = \sum_{i = 1}^k \varphi(u_i)$.
+When all walks have traversed only the paths $p_i$ and are on the $s_i$ vertices then $\varPhi = \sum_{i = 1}^k \varphi(s_i)$.
 Before the walks leave $V(G) \cup S$ via the exit edges we have $\varPhi = \sum_{i = 1}^k \varphi(z_i)$.
-The potential increases exactly when a walk traverses an edge in $V(G) \cup S$.
-Therefore, exactly the desired amount of steps are taken. \begin{claim} The walks connect the terminal pairs $(s_i, z_i)$. \end{claim} After entering $V(G)$ through a path $p_i$, a walk must travel inside $V(G) \cup S$ for the rest of its lifespan before taking an exit edge.
+The potential increases by $1$ exactly when a walk traverses an edge in $V(G) \cup S$.
+Therefore, exactly the desired number of steps is taken. \begin{claim} The walks connect the terminal pairs $(s_i, z_i)$. \end{claim} After entering $V(G)$ through a path $p_i$, a walk must travel inside $V(G) \cup S$ for the rest of its lifespan before taking an exit edge.
 By construction, the remaining lifespan after entering through $p_i$ is $h - (\varphi(z_i) - \varphi(s_i))$, so it must take $\varphi(z_i) - \varphi(s_i)$ edges inside $V(G) \cup S$.
-As $p_i$ ends on $s_i$, this leads exactly to $z_i$ and the exit edge to $z_i'$ there. \begin{claim} The walks are edge disjoint. \end{claim} We know that the paths are temporally edge disjoint by assumption.
-The previous claims and the chosen times of the demands imply that all walks are constantly moving during their lifespan.
-By construction of the demand set, the only time a walk can be on a vertex $v \in V(G) \cup S$ is at the time step $\varphi(v)$.
+As $p_i$ ends on $s_i$, this leads exactly to the exit edge $(z_i, z_i')$. \begin{claim} The walks are edge disjoint. \end{claim} We know that the paths are temporally edge disjoint by assumption.
+The previous claims and the chosen time steps of the demands imply that all walks are constantly moving during their lifespan.
+By construction of $D$, the only time a walk can be on a vertex $v \in V(G) \cup S$ is at the time step $\varphi(v)$.
 Thus, for every edge inside $V(G) \cup S$, no two walks cross this edge at two different times.
-This implies that the paths are edge disjoint and therefore correspond to a solution of the $\EDP$ instance. \end{proof}
+This implies that the paths are not only temporally edge disjoint, but also edge disjoint and therefore correspond to a solution of the $\EDP$ instance. \end{proof}

 \Textcite{chitnis2023tight} also proves a lower bound of $f(k) n^{o(k)}$ for $\EDP$ on planar DAGs based on ETH.
 By tracking the modifications from our reduction, we get the following result: